 – widespread, global deployment of systems providing global roaming of millions of user equipment,

-– reliable coverage of cellular network almost everywhere globally.
+– reliable coverage of cellular network almost everywhere globally.]

 10 Conclusion

-High-capacity, two-way communication networks employing wireless, PLT, or other telecommunications technologies that couple sensors and smart meters can transform existing distribution networks for utilities into smart grids.
+Smart Grids are two-way communication networks employing a wide variety of both wired and wireless, telecommunications technologies that can couple sensors and smart meters to supply supplementary information to transmission and distribution networks for utilities.

 Smart metering and communications via smart grid networks will in principle allow consumers to monitor and change their patterns of consumption to their best advantage.
 Utilities will also be able to introduce real time pricing measures in which charges can be adjusted continually to take account of considerations of total demand and the integrity of distribution grids.
 It will also be possible, in principle, to regulate the demand from particular classes of high usage domestic appliances and industrial equipment.

+Smart Grid networks will enable the energy industries to facilitate two-way flows into legacy networks which were not designed for this mode of operation.
+In particular, smart grids will enable electricity distribution networks to facilitate connection of embedded generation into their networks where much of the renewable sources of generation supply are located, and enable new modalities of operation such as demand management.
+New and emerging concepts including microgrids, islanded networks, storage and electric vehicles, together with high voltage direct current (HVDC) transmission will then be able to be integrated into future networks.

 The overall objective is that these interactive smart grid networks can be monitored and controlled to enhance the efficiency, reliability, and security of the distribution networks for electricity, gas and water supplies, while assuring consumers of the continuity of supply.
+A clear distinction needs to be made between two very separate activities;

+– the mission critical utilities transmission/distribution monitoring and control systems which need very rapid dynamic interactivity and extremely high reliability and security capable of operating for many days without power in harsh environments but with far fewer points of interactivity and again with relatively small data volumes; and

-– Consumer information gathering and interactivity ie the “smart grid” of information flow at the consumer level consisting of relatively small amounts of individual data but aggregated up from millions of households[Editor’s note: If necessary, other than those in the footnotes.]
+– consumer information gathering and interactivity i.e. the “smart grid” of information flow at the consumer level consisting of relatively small amounts of individual Smart Meter data but aggregated up from millions of households.

+References

+[Editor’s note: If necessary, other than those in the footnotes.]

 Annex 1 Examples of existing standards related to power grid management systems

+A1.0 ETSI Standards

+ETSI has a variety of wireless standards that are applicable to power grid management systems.
+A summary of the technical features of the relevant ETSI wireless standards are given in Table A1.0 below.

+For information, ETSI TR 103 401 V1.1.1 details Smart Grid and Other Radio Systems suitable for Utility Operations, and their long term spectrum requirements.

+TABLE A1.0